Editor's note: This story may contain spoilers for prying little eyes!

 It’s that time of year — you know, when the Elf on the Shelf keeps an eye on the kids and lets them know Christmas is coming.
 Which means parents must make a mad dash each night to rearrange their special friend before dawn.

 Elf on the Shelf is a popular tradition where families use a plush stuffed elf to “keep an eye” on children during the countdown to Christmas.
-The family elf gets a unique name and arrives between the day after Thanksgiving and Dec.
+The family elf gets a unique name and arrives during "Scout Elf Return Week" from Nov.
+22 to Dec.
 1.

 Through the years, the trend has gained popularity with parents often seeking out elaborate measures with their North Pole visitor in an effort to make sure children are on their best behavior.